15 Employee Engagement Survey Questions [+ Free PDF Download]

 Let’s start with some basics..

 Employee engagement represents the levels of enthusiasm and connection employees have with their organization.
 It’s a measure of how motivated people are to put in extra effort for their organization, and a sign of how committed they are to staying there.

 Employee engagement is more than just employee happiness or satisfaction.
 Perhaps the most important thing to know about employee engagement is that it is an outcome.
 How you can impact employee engagement depends on your understanding of what’s driving it and how you can influence those drivers.

-There are many benefits to having highly engaged employees, so let’s explore the questions you should ask to understand employee engagement.
+There are many benefits to having highly engaged employees.

 Having highly engaged employees matters for the individual employee and the organization as a whole.
 Organizations with engaged employees have benefits like higher retention, better financial performance, and better brand reputation.
 People who are engaged feel energized by their work, maintain better mental health, work in a state of flow, and more.

 Click here to download our 15 question engagement survey.